SohamAg/blockhouse-ofi/README.md

 ## NOTE TO TESTERS

-The cross-asset ofi requires the data for more than 1 stock.
-Since only the data for AAPL was provided, I used the same data given to also make GOOG.csv, only with the symbol name changed.
-The repo also assumes the nomenclature of "symbol.csv" for the data files.
-Additionally, the cross-asset implementation has Equation (8), as well as (9), the latter of which is the current default implementation.

-Additionally, the multi_level_ofi currently aggregates the sum.
-Since it was not specified how an OFI needs to be extracted from this, I defaulted to using this.
-However, like was specified in the paper, I calculate the ofi vector for all the 10 levels.
-The best_level_ofi and the integrated_ofi have been implemented as per the requirements and the paper.
+The Cross-Asset OFI feature requires data from at least two distinct stocks.
+Since only data for AAPL was provided, I duplicated the same dataset and renamed it as GOOG.csv to enable the computation.
+The repository expects all input files to follow the naming convention: SYMBOL.csv (e.g., AAPL.csv, GOOG.csv) and to be placed in the data/ folder.

+The Cross-Asset OFI logic includes implementations of both Equation (8) and Equation (9) from the referenced paper.
+The default computation currently uses Equation (9), which incorporates integrated OFI via PCA.
+Equation (8), based on best-level OFI, is present but commented out and can be enabled if desired.

+For Multi-Level OFI, I compute the OFI vector across all 10 depth levels and default to summing the values for aggregation, as the paper does not specify a single standard for collapsing the vector.
+This approach ensures compatibility with both PCA and Lasso-based techniques.

+Both Best-Level OFI and Integrated OFI are implemented according to the definitions and motivations provided in the paper.